TylerAndreasen/ProgrammingNotes/Computing_Theory/Subprograms.md

     + No copies
     - Indirect addressing, potential collisions, or incorrect pointers breaking programs in unexpected ways.
     X The process of Pass by reference and Pass by result are different, but the result is the same.

+## Predicate Functions

+Note:: When predecing an atom or list with a back-tick or single quote, the quoted value(s) are not evaluated.

+Scheme implements a few helpful equality tests:

+1. EQ? := Akin to a JavaScript "=="
+2. EQV? := Akin to a JavaScript "==="
+3. List? := returns whether a symbol is list
+4. Null? := returns whether a symbol contains a null value.